 Design and Build

-Inside, it’s as roomy and spacious as the exterior dimensions suggest this car would be.
+Inside, the main change lies in the addition of a larger 9-inch 'floating' multimedia centre-dash infotainment display, including 'Apple CarPlay'/'Android Auto' smartphone-mirroring.
+Otherwise, apart from a restyled instrument panel finish and smarter leather upholstery, things are as they were.
+It's as roomy and spacious as the exterior dimensions suggest this car would be.
 Leather upholstery is a given, as are heated and power-adjustable seats (this is a car designed for the American market after all).
-The 7-inch centre-dash display isn’t huge by current standards though - and it lacks ‘Apple CarPlay’.
-All will be forgiven once you take a seat in the back though, where there’s space for three adults and a superb amount of legroom.
+There's loads of room in the back, where there's space for three adults and a superb amount of legroom.
 Not quite as much as is offered in a rival ŠKODA Superb saloon, but a lot nonetheless.
-You get a big 524-litre boot too, which interestingly is far bigger than this model’s mechanically-identical Lexus ES cousin.
+You get a big 524-litre boot too, which interestingly is far bigger than this model's mechanically-identical Lexus ES cousin.

 Market and Model